West Wales: Definitions

-There is also a West Wales and the Valleys Nomenclature of Territorial Units for Statistics (now International Territorial Level) statistical region.
-As well as South West Wales, Mid and West Wales or Mid and South West Wales and North West Wales.
+There is also a West Wales and the Valleys NUTS (Note: Now the International Territorial Level.) statistical region.
+This includes South West Wales, Mid and West Wales or Mid and South West Wales, and North West Wales.

 Historic use

-Historically, the term West Wales was applied to the Kingdom of Cornwall during the Anglo-Saxon invasion of Britain and the period of the Heptarchy.
-The Old English word Wealas, a Germanic term for inhabitants of the Western Roman Empire, which the Anglo-Saxons came to apply especially to the Britons, gave its name to Wales and is also the origin of the second syllable in the name Cornwall.
+The term West Wales was applied to the Kingdom of Cornwall during the Anglo-Saxon invasion of Britain and the period of the Heptarchy.
+The Old English word Wealas, a Germanic term for inhabitants of the Western Roman Empire which the Anglo-Saxons came to apply especially to the Britons, gave its name to Wales and is also the origin of the second syllable in the name Cornwall.

+Main settlements

+The main cities and towns commonly included in the term ‘'West Wales'’ are: